SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Developer-Guide-(3-Your-first-Item).md

 }
 ```

-The entirety of this part will happen inside your `onEnable()` method, right after you created your `Config`.<br>
+The entirety of this part will happen inside your `onEnable()` method, right after you created your `Config`.

 So start there.

 ## 2. Creating an ItemGroup

-As you probably know, the Slimefun Guide is divided into various item groups, such as "Tools", "Weapons" and many more.<br>
+As you probably know, the Slimefun Guide is divided into various item groups, such as "Tools", "Weapons" and many more.

-You should create your own item group for your addons.<br>
+You should create your own item group for your addons.

 So we will start with that.

 The constructor for your ItemGroup takes in two parameters: